Selling Your Fleece

 Short and coarse fleeces, short neck, shearing waste and skirtings can be used and should be bagged together by colour.

-We prefer the blanket fleece to be presented in clear plastic bags with the neck bagged separately and the bags labelled clearly with your name and address.
+We require the blanket fleece to be presented in clear plastic bags with the neck bagged separately and the bags labelled clearly with your name and address.
 As we grade in colour order it is much easier for us to group the bags in a particular colour if the bag is see-through.

 The fleece does not need to have every scrap of vegetable matter removed.
 However we would be very grateful if large bits of straw or poo could end up in your waste bin or any other foreign objects.
 Notable finds in fleece include a set of keys, a mummified mouse, a bar of coal tar soap and a large brass picture hook.